 Learning to Love Myself: A Real Journey of Healing and Growth

 For a long time, I thought self-love was about looking in the mirror and repeating affirmations until I believed them.
-However, the truth is that learning to love myself has been messy, challenging, and also the most critical work of my life.
+However, the truth is that learning to love myself has been messy and challenging.

 Here are some of the biggest lessons I’ve learned so far: